 Special annotations have specific meaning to Playwright.
 A quick summary of the different special annotation options:

-test.skip: This annotation allows you to skip a particular test or suite of tests.
+• test.skip: This annotation allows you to skip a particular test or suite of tests.
 It's incredibly useful when you have tests that are not relevant under certain conditions or if you're working on a feature that's not ready for testing or if you want to skip a test under certain conditions.

-test.only: If you want to run a specific test or suite and ignore all others,
+• test.only: If you want to run a specific test or suite and ignore all others, test.only is your go-to annotation.
+This is especially handy during development when you're focusing on a particular feature or bug.

-.
-This annotation effectively skips the test but does so with the implication that it requires fixing, serving as a reminder for developers.test.fail: Marks a test as "should fail".
+• test.fail: Marks a test as "should fail".
 Playwright runs this test and ensures that it is actually failing.
 This is useful for documentation purposes to acknowledge that some functionality is broken until it is fixed.

-test.slow: Marks a test as "slow".
+• test.slow: Marks a test as "slow".
 Slow test will be given triple the default timeout.

 Check out the Playwright API documentation for more details.